Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Discussion

 \section{Discussion}

-In this paper, we propose a deep neural network-based AVSE method that leverages both audio and visual signals, evaluating its effectiveness in enhancing speech perception in CI simulations.
-As shown in Table \ref{ncm}, when combined with self-supervised learning, NCM values of enhanced audio increased by between 26.5\% (from 0.671 to 0.846 for 8dB) and 87.2\% (from 0.226 to 0.423 for -7dB) compared with the noisy baseline.
-This demonstrates the effectiveness of our model on vocoded audio signals.
-Subjective results also showed improvements of between 12.3\% and 45.2\% for sound quality (from 3.59 to 4.30 for ``babycry 5dB'' and from 2.10 to 3.05 for ``babble 2dB'') and improvements of between 5.6\% and 51.8\% for word intelligibility (from 0.654 to 0.691 for ``babycry 2dB'' and from 0.372 to 0.565 for ``babble 2dB'') when compared with the noisy baseline, confirming our results.
+In this paper, we propose a novel SSL-AVSE approach that leverages AV-HuBERT and evaluate its effectiveness in improving speech perception in CI simulations.
+As shown in Table~\ref{ncm}, SSL-AVSE yielded higher NCM scores, with relative improvements ranging from 26.1$\%$ (0.671 to 0.846 at 8 dB) to 87.2$\%$ (0.226 to 0.423 at –7 dB) compared with the noisy baseline.
+This demonstrates the effectiveness of our model on vocoded speech signals.
+From Figs.~\ref{sound_quality} and~\ref{word_intelligibility}, subjective results also showed improvements of between 19.8\% and 45.2\% for speech quality (from 3.59 to 4.30 for ``babycry 5dB'' and from 2.10 to 3.05 for ``babble 2dB'') and improvements of between 5.7\% and 51.9\% for word intelligibility (from 0.654 to 0.691 for ``babycry 2dB'' and from 0.372 to 0.565 for ``babble 2dB'') when compared with the noisy baseline, further confirming the effectiveness of the proposed SSL-AVSE approach.